UFC Fight Night: Rodriguez vs. Lemos: Predictions & Analysis

 A few statistical edges stand out.
 Candelario throws significantly more leather — a 0.1 sig. strike per minute gap.
 Candelario is far more active with takedowns, averaging 2.0 more per 15 minutes.
 Hadley has tighter striking defense, making opponents miss more often.

 The Pick: Jake Hadley over Carlos Candelario.
-We're leaning Hadley here at 71%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+We're leaning Hadley here at 74%, a solid but not overwhelming edge.
+Notably, the betting market has Hadley at 71% implied while our model sees 74% — a 3-point disagreement that could signal value.

 Tamires Vidal vs Ramona Pascual